 Impact and Implementation Evaluation of Shared Equity Homeownership Programs

-The Urban Institute leads the field with the first impact evaluation, published in March 2017, of the effects of shared equity on homebuyers.
-“Affordable Homeownership: An Evaluation of Shared Equity Programs” evaluated nine shared equity programs made up of 683 people who applied to the programs between June 2012 and June 2014.
-The evaluation of housing outcomes for buyers under the Cornerstone Homeownership Innovation Partnership (CHIP) program found that shared equity programs linked low- and moderate-income people with affordable owner-occupied housing.
+The Urban Institute published the sector’s first impact evaluation of the effects of shared equity programs on homebuyers, and also a companion implementation study.
+The research evaluated nine shared equity programs made up of 683 people who applied to the programs between June 2012 and June 2014.
+The evaluation of outcomes for buyers found that shared equity programs successfully linked low- and moderate-income people with affordable owner-occupied housing.

 Performance Evaluation of the Household Benefits of Shared Equity Homeownership

-The Urban Institute's 2010 evaluation of seven shared equity homeownership programs across the country found that shared equity programs are successful in creating homeownership opportunities for lower-income families that allow purchasers to accumulate assets while creating a stock of affordable housing that remains within reach of subsequent lower-income homebuyers.
-Moreover, homeownership among shared equity programs is sustainable, and shared equity homeowners resell their homes with the same frequency and for the same reasons as other homeowners.
+The Urban Institute's evaluation of seven shared equity homeownership programs found that the programs were successful in creating homeownership opportunities for lower-income families that allow purchasers to accumulate assets while creating a stock of affordable housing that remains within reach of subsequent lower-income homebuyers.
+Publications include a journal article, cross-site report, and site-by-site case studies.

 - Case Study of a Regional Coalition for Housing (ARCH)